 Table 2 gives a list of the plant species encountered during this study.
-It is important to note that the species list is based on a one-day site visit and it is likely plant species (especially annuals and geophytes) might have been missed.
+It is important to note that the species list is only based on a one-day site visit.
+It is likely that some species (especially annuals and geophytes) might have been missed.
 However, the author is confident that a good understanding of the vegetation was achieved and confidence in the findings is high.
-Species diversity was very and still showed signs of the recent 7-9 year drought period.
-No red-listed plant was observed, but one species protected in terms of the NCNCA was observed.
+No red-listed plant species was observed, but four (2) species protected in terms of the NCNCA was observed.